Donders-Institute/bidscoin/README.md

 <img src="./docs/bidsmap_sample.png" alt="bidsmap_sample example" width="700">

 *Bidsmap_sample example.
 As indicated by the solid arrowline, the set of DICOM value (suitable to uniquely identify the dicom series) are used here a key-set that maps onto the set of BIDS labels.
 The BIDS labels can contain special tags, i.e. \<attribute name> and \<\<argument>>.
 When running the bidsmapper or bidscoiner, the \<attribute name> will be replaced by the DICOM value, as indicated by the dashed arrowline (so in this example \<ProtocolName> will be replaced by "t1_mprage_sag_p2_iso_1.0").
-The \<\<argument>> is an intelligent value, meaning that it will be dynamically updated (e.g. the runindex will be increased if a file with the same runindex already exists).
+The \<\<argument>> is an intelligent value, meaning that it will be dynamically updated during bidscoiner runtime (e.g. the runindex will be increased if a file with the same runindex already exists).
 Also not that in this example there was only 1 T1-image, but there where two different fMRI series (here because of multi-echo, but multiple tasks could also be listed)*